 Our squirrel died.
 Of course, it wasn't ours.
 We just lived in his territory.
 Sharing a space, not coming too close.
 Yesterday, we were, for the first time, a meter away.
-He was laying still on the ground, breathing slowly.
+He was laying quietly on the ground, breathing slowly.
 Alone, barely moving, still conscious of his surroundings.
 We brought hazelnuts, also for the first time.
 And for the last time.
 We called for help, but of course, there is no answer to death.

 His life was seen, honoured, and appreciated.
 I am grateful, oh so grateful, for all those precious glimpses of his life.